Exam Tension: Tips From Child Psychologist

-This exam season, you and your child do not have to go through the usual stress that accompanies it.
-We bring you tips from experts on how to help your child deal with exam-related anxiety.
+This exam season, you and your child do not have to go through the usual exam tension.
+These tips from a child psychologist can help your child deal with causes of exam stress.

 “We don’t grow when things are easy.
 We grow when we face challenges” — Joyce Meyer

-Indeed, that is one way of looking at exams.
-When exams approach, the environment at home usually changes.
-Parents cancel their social appointments and children suddenly have a new set of rules about how much time they can spend outside and for how long they must study.
+When exams approach, parents cancel their social appointments and children suddenly have a new set of rules to follow.
+These include how much time they can spend outside and for how long they must study.
 Curfews are set, and the television is switched off.
 All these signal the onset of exam tension.

 As a parent, it's your duty to help your child prepare for her exams but you should also let her know it’s not a life-and-death situation.
-It’s just a challenge she needs to face to evaluate how much she’s learnt at school so far.
+Exams are just a challenge she needs to face to evaluate how much she’s learnt at school so far.

 Now, that you know what examinations stand for, here are a few reasons why your child could be stressed about exams.

-Constant worry about the future: Somehow an exam score is believed to define how smart a child is.
+- Constant worry about the future: Somehow, an exam score is believed to define how smart a child is.
 This is not true.
-However, worrying about the question paper and how much she’ll be able to score has an impact on her stress levels.
+However, worrying about the question paper and how much she’ll be able to score can increase the tension before exam.

-Before you help your child deal with exam stress, you should know some common mistakes parents make while trying to help their children, as told by Arundhati Swamy, a counsellor and the Head of Parent Engagement Programs at ParentCircle.
+Before you help your child deal with examination tension, you should know some common mistakes parents make while trying to help their children, as told by Arundhati Swamy, a counsellor and the Head of Parent Engagement Programs at ParentCircle.

 1. Explain the significance of exams